aaemnnosttv/silk-docs/object-aliases.md

 Object aliases are an attribute of all Silk models, as well as types (`PostType` and `Taxonomy`).
 Essentially, an alias maps a property or attribute name on the model, to a property on the core WordPress object it wraps.

-Aliases are defined by the class' `objectAliases()` method, which returns an array of `aliasName => objectProperty` mappings.
+Aliases are defined by the classes `objectAliases()` method, which returns an array of `aliasName => objectProperty` mappings.
 Simply define the aliases you want, and that's it!

 Eg:
 ```php